Hi, I’m Mike De Socio. I’m a freelance journalist telling stories about cities, climate change and the LGBTQ+ community.

 My path in journalism has taken me through almost every part of the newsroom.
 I’ve worked as a photographer at the Asbury Park Press.
 I’ve crafted code and multimedia at NPR’s On Point.
 And I’ve worked as an editor and enterprise reporter at the Albany Business Review.

-That’s why I became a freelance journalist: To lean into my range of skills, and provide well-written, beautifully-photographed stories that make an impact.
-And with all of my editing experience, I carry an unshakable respect for deadlines and social media savvy through all of my work.
+Now as a freelance journalist, I lean into my range of skills to provide well-written, beautifully-photographed stories that make an impact.
+Plus, the editor in me carries an unshakable respect for deadlines and social media savvy in all of my work.

 Throughout my career, in-depth narrative and compelling news features have defined my journalism.
 In 2017, I spent six months reporting a photo essay on LGBTQ+ youth homelessness in Boston.
 During the Covid-19 pandemic, I wrote about a small city comeback, interrupted.
 And more recently, I captured the conflict between ambitious sustainability goals in upstate New York.

 My work has been published in Bloomberg, Slate, The Christian Science Monitor, Apartment Therapy, HuffPost, DigBoston, Bicycling Magazine and beyond.
 I’ve also received awards from the Boston Press Photographers Association, the Society of Professional Journalists and Boston University.

 I live in upstate New York, where I spend most of my free time hiking around the Adirondacks, or figuring out how to get places almost exclusively by bike.